 “It led me down some pretty bad, dark roads—through addictions, through secrets, through lies and eventually, it almost took my life,” he shared.

 He then resumed the song with male pronouns “not only as a gift to the song, but a gift to all those amazing [LGBTQ] kids out there.
 We want them all to know that they’re not broken.
 They’re beautiful.
 They’re perfect just the way they are.”

-Other musical performances included the Gay Men’s Chorus of Los Angeles and the Trans Chorus of Los Angeles performing This is Me, the anthem from the film The Greatest Showman; RuPaul’s Drag Race Season 9 contestant Valentina lip-synching the Donna Summer classics I Feel Love, I Love to Love You Baby, Last Dance, and other songs; Thelma Houston belting out her 1977 number one hit Don’t Leave Me This Way; and Rufus Wainwright’s stirring rendition of the Judy Garland classic Somewhere Over the Rainbow.
+Other musical performances included Vox Femina Los Angeles, Gay Men’s Chorus of Los Angeles, and Trans Chorus of Los Angeles performing This is Me, the anthem from the film The Greatest Showman; RuPaul’s Drag Race Season 9 contestant Valentina lip-synching the Donna Summer classics I Feel Love, I Love to Love You Baby, Last Dance, and other songs; Thelma Houston belting out her 1977 number one hit Don’t Leave Me This Way; and Rufus Wainwright’s stirring rendition of the Judy Garland classic Somewhere Over the Rainbow.

 Midway through the concert, there was a surprise performance: a two-song set by Grammy-winning Melissa Etheridge who crooned Come to My Window and I’m the Only One.

 ”The Center’s been open as long as I’ve been gay,” she joked between songs.
 “We are strong, and we are real, and we are true.
 Speak true, my friends.
 Lift your voices!”

 Actress-singer Jenifer Lewis, currently co-starring on ABC’s Black-ish, energetically performed the comedic number Black Don’t Crack before closing the Hearts of Gold concert with the classic Motown hit Ain’t No Mountain High Enough.